RedHatRanger/RHCE9Vagrant/rhce-practice-questions/05_create_and_run_roles_yml_(EASY).md

 ### ANSWER #5:
 I RAN INTO ERRORS WITH THIS ONE, BUT ON THE TEST YOU WILL NOT HAVE ERRORS

-1) Log into the CONTROL NODE as student, and Create the roles.yml file:
+1) Log into the CONTROL NODE as rhel, and Create the roles.yml file:
 ```
-[student@control ansible]$ vim roles.yml
+[rhel@control ansible]$ vim roles.yml

 ---
 - hosts: webservers